atuttle/api-demo/README.md

 # API Demo

-This repo contains everything you need to do a CFML live-coding API demo, including a mysql database in a docker container (you're on your own to install Docker), and a `server.json` compatible with [CommandBox](https://commandbox.ortusbooks.com) to stand up a quick and dirty [Lucee](https://www.lucee.org) server instance.
+This repo contains everything you need to do a CFML live-coding Taffy API demo, assuming you have docker installed.

+It includes a mysql database in a container, and [Lucee](https://www.lucee.org) in another container.
+The lucee instance mounts this repo's `www` folder as the web root; and Lucee is exposed on port 4040.

-Run `make up` to install and start the docker containers, install Taffy, and start a Lucee server.
+Run `make up` to install and start the docker containers, then run `make taffy` to install Taffy.

+If you need a quick & dirty admin interface for the database, run `make adminer`.
+The root password is "guest".
+(Uses [adminer](https://github.com/TimWolla/docker-adminer))